-In Queensland, Shell is involved in the exploration development and production of natural gas.
-Shell's QGC business is one of Australia's leading natural gas producers, focused on developing Queensland's worldclass onshore gas reserves.
-Shell is the operator and majority interest holder, and our partners in the LNG plant on Curtis Island are CNOOC and Tokyo Gas.
+In Queensland, Shell is involved in the exploration, development and production of natural gas.
+Shell's QGC business is one of Australia's leading natural gas producers, focused on developing Queensland's world-class onshore gas reserves.
+Shell is the operator and majority interest holder in the QGC venture.
+Our partners in the LNG plant on Curtis Island are CNOOC (50% equity in Train 1) and Tokyo Gas (2.5% equity in Train 2).